http4k/www/src/website/content/ecosystem/ai/reference/mcp/index.md

 [//]: # ({{< kotlin file="sampling_example.kt" >}})

-### Capability: Resources
+### Server Capability: Resources

 Resources provide a way to interrogate the contents of data sources such as filesystem, database or website.
 The Resource capability is modelled as a function `typealias ResourceHandler = (ResourceRequest) -> ResourceResponse`, filtered with a `ResourceFilter`.
 Resources can be static or templated to provide bounds within which the client can interact with the resource.

 {{< kotlin file="static_resource_example.kt" >}}

+### Server Capability: Reporting Progress

+The Progress capability allows the server to report progress of a long-running operation to the client through the `progress()` call.

+{{< kotlin file="progress_example.kt" >}}

+### Client Capability: Sampling

+Sampling allow the server to request information about the client's request from it's connected LLM, passing context.
+Note that in order for this to work, a `ProgressToken` must be present in the request, which is used to identify the operation being progressed.

+{{< kotlin file="sampling_example.kt" >}}

-### Capability: Roots
+### Client Capability: Elicitation

+Elicitation allow the server to request additional information from the user in order to complete a task, by rendering a dynamic form based on a supplied schema.
+You can use the passed `Client` to send the elicitation request to the client and then wait for a response.
+Note that in order for this to work, a `ProgressToken` must be present in the request, which is used to identify the operation being progressed.

-Roots are provided by the client to the server and determine the base paths that the server can use to act within.
+A user has the option to accept, decline or cancel the elicitation request, and the server can handle these responses accordingly. .

+{{< kotlin file="elicitation_example.kt" >}}

-### Composing MCP Capabilities
+### Capability Packs: Composed MCP Capabilities

 http4k MCP lets you combine any number of related capabilities into reusable collections using the `CapabilityPack` API.
 This is perfect for organizing related tools, resources, or prompts that logically belong together and shipping them as